Chart Color Schemes

 Residential development activity is lower than average in Kingsford according to AreaSearch's national comparison of local real estate markets

-Kingsford averaged approximately 21 new dwelling approvals per year.
-Over the past five financial years, from FY-21 to FY-25107 homes were approved, with an additional 2 approved so far in FY-26.
-On average, 6.6 new residents arrived per year for each dwelling constructed during this period.
+Kingsford has averaged approximately 21 new dwelling approvals annually.
+Over the past five financial years, from FY-21 to FY-25107 homes were approved, with an additional 17 approved so far in FY-26.
+On average, over these five years, 6.6 new residents arrived per year for each dwelling constructed.

-This has led to significant demand exceeding supply, typically resulting in price growth and increased buyer competition.
-The average value of new dwellings developed was $378,000.
-In the current financial year, there have been $13.7 million in commercial approvals, indicating balanced commercial development activity compared to previous years.
-Kingsford records roughly half the building activity per person when compared to Greater Sydney and ranks among the 11th percentile of areas assessed nationally, suggesting limited choices for buyers and supporting demand for existing properties.
-This activity is also below the national average, indicating an established area with potential planning limitations.
+This has resulted in demand significantly exceeding new supply, typically leading to price growth and increased buyer competition.
+The average construction value of new dwellings is $378,000.
+In FY-26, there have been $13.7 million in commercial approvals, indicating balanced commercial development activity compared to previous years.
+Kingsford records roughly half the building activity per person compared to Greater Sydney and ranks among the 11th percentile of areas assessed nationally, suggesting limited choices for buyers and supporting demand for existing properties.
+This lower-than-average activity indicates the area's established nature and potential planning limitations.

-New development consists of 30% standalone homes and 70% townhouses or apartments, catering to downsizers, investors, and entry-level buyers seeking accessible entry options.
-With around 1395 people per approval, Kingsford shows a mature, established population.
-Population forecasts indicate an increase of 3,101 residents by 2041.
+New development consists of 30% standalone homes and 70% townhouses or apartments, providing accessible entry options appealing to downsizers, investors, and entry-level buyers.
+Kingsford has around 1395 people per approval, indicating a mature, established area.
+According to the latest AreaSearch quarterly estimate, Kingsford is forecasted to gain 3,101 residents by 2041.
 If current development rates continue, housing supply may not keep pace with population growth, potentially increasing buyer competition and supporting stronger price growth.

 Frequently Asked Questions - Development